Tuesday, February 4, 2025

-From the Caribbean to South America: Sazón Latin Food Festival invades Downtown Long Beach Nov.
-12
+From the Caribbean to South America: Sazón Latin Food Festival returns to Downtown Long Beach

 Share

-From the Taco y Tequila Festival moving to DTLB earlier this year to the upcoming Central American Heritage Festival at the Scottish Rite Theater, Downtown Long Beach is becoming a haven for Latin American celebrations that focus on food—and this weekend’s upcoming Sazón Latin Food Festival is no exception.
+From the Taco Death Match event in DTLB earlier this year to last year’s Central American Heritage Festival at the Scottish Rite Theater, Downtown Long Beach is becoming a haven for Latin American celebrations that focus on food.
+And this weekend’s upcoming Sazón Latin Food Festival is no exception.

-Taking over the Promenade space between 3rd and 5th Streets in Downtown at the Mosaic complex on Nov.
-12 from 11AM to 6PM, this marks the first time the festival has visited SoCal.
+Taking over the Promenade space between 3rd and 5th Streets in Downtown at the Mosaic complex on Sunday, Dec.
+15 from 11AM to 6PM, this marks the second time the festival has visited SoCal.

 What is the spirit behind Sazón Latin Food Festival

-Organizer Chadwick Burnaw recognizes the true breadth of the Latin Americas: From Mexico and the Carribean (of which his own heritage harkens from given he is Haitian and Dominican) to Brazil and Argentina, the Latin Americas are “diverse, complex, and beautiful,” Burnaw said.
+Organizer Chadwick Burnaw recognizes the true breadth of the Latin Americas.
+From Mexico and the Carribean (of which his own heritage harkens from given he is Haitian and Dominican) to Brazil and Argentina, the Latin Americas are “diverse, complex, and beautiful,” Burnaw said.
 “This is about celebrating that diveristy within the Latino community.
-In this event, you’re gonna find food from all over Latin America—Caribbean, Central America, South America, even some fusion food.”
+In this event, you’re gonna find food from all over Latin America.
+And yes, that includes Caribbean, Central America, South America, even some fusion food.”

 Originally working out of San Fransciso throwing curated brunch parties, Burnaw moved to Austin, Texas mid-pandemic to be family and saw a huge opportunity that fulfilled two of his most itchiest concerns: To find a way to gather people safely and to celebrate his own heritage.